Commonwealth realm: Succession and regency

-Monarch's role in the realms
+Monarch

-The sovereign resides predominantly in his oldest realm, the United Kingdom.
-The King appoints viceroys to perform most of the constitutional and ceremonial duties on his behalf in the other realms: in each, a governor-general as his personal national representative, as well as a lieutenant governor as his representative in each of the Canadian provinces and governor as his representative in each of the Australian states.
+The sovereign resides in the oldest realm, the United Kingdom.
+The king appoints viceroys to perform most of the constitutional and ceremonial duties on his behalf in the other realms: in each, a governor-general as his personal national representative, as well as a lieutenant governor as his representative in each of the Canadian provinces and governor as his representative in each of the Australian states.
 These appointments are made on the advice of the prime minister of the country or the premier of the province or state concerned, though this process may have additional requirements.
 The extent to which specific additional powers are reserved exclusively for the monarch varies from realm to realm.
-On occasions of national importance, the King may be advised to perform in person his constitutional duties, such as granting Royal Assent or issuing a royal proclamation.
-Otherwise, all royal powers, including the Royal Prerogative, are carried out on behalf of the sovereign by the relevant viceroy.
-In the United Kingdom, the King appoints Counsellors of State to perform his constitutional duties in his absence.
+On occasions of national importance, the King may be advised to perform in person his constitutional duties, such as granting royal assent or issuing a royal proclamation.
+Otherwise, all royal powers, including the royal prerogative, are carried out on behalf of the sovereign by the relevant viceroy.
+In the United Kingdom, the king appoints Counsellors of State to perform his constitutional duties in his absence.

 Similarly, the monarch will perform ceremonial duties in the Commonwealth realms to mark historically significant events.
 Citizens in Commonwealth realms may request birthday or wedding anniversary messages to be sent from the sovereign.
-This is available for 100th, 105th, and beyond for birthdays; and 60th ("Diamond"), 65th, 70th ("Platinum"), and beyond for wedding anniversaries.
+This is available for 100th, 105th and beyond for birthdays; and 60th ("Diamond"), 65th, 70th ("Platinum") and beyond for wedding anniversaries.

-Religious role of the monarch
+Religion

-It is solely in England that the King plays a role in organised religion where he acts as the Supreme Governor of the Church of England and nominally appoints its bishops and archbishops.
-In Scotland, he swears an oath to uphold and protect the Church of Scotland and sends a Lord High Commissioner as his representative to meetings of the church's General Assembly, when he is not personally in attendance.
+It is only in England and Scotland that the King plays a role in organised religion.

+In England he acts as the Supreme Governor of the Church of England and nominally appoints its bishops and archbishops.
+In Scotland, he is a member of the Church of Scotland and swears an oath to uphold and protect the Church of Scotland.
+He also sends a Lord High Commissioner as his representative to meetings of the church's General Assembly, when he is not personally in attendance.